ryancys1234/Programming-12/Network/README.md

 ## Network
-The Example project demonstrates networking principles in Processing, with separate server and client sketches allowing the transfer of information between them.
-The Tic Tac Toe project continues the exploration of the concept, while introducing the utility of 2D arrays into a game dependent on grid structures.
-The final Chess project extends the characteristics of the Tic Tac Toe project into a more sophisticated chess game.
+The Example project demonstrates elementary networking principles in Processing, with separate server and client sketches transferring information to each other.
+The Tic Tac Toe and Chess projects continue the exploration of the concept, while introducing the utility of 2D arrays into games dependent on grid structures.